 Regular monitoring of radiation was performed with use TLD dosimeters.
 In the last 3 years the average of individual dose equivalents registered were below detection value (0,4 mSv).
-Only in few cases this value was exceeded.
+Only in few cases this value was exceeded6.
 None of the workers receive an annual dose limit.
-The environmental monitoring within and outside the Świerk Centre and the National Radioactive Waste Repository - Różan boundaries includes the measurements of direct or stray radiation due to the operation of nuclear facilities (reactors, accelerators, spent fuel and waste management facilities) and the measurement of radioactivity in samples of air, river and underground water, soil and vegetation.
+The environmental monitoring within and outside the Świerk Centre and the National Radioactive Waste Repository - Różan boundaries includes the measurements of direct or stray radiation due to the operation of nuclear facilities (reactors, accelerators, spent fuel and waste management facilities) and the measurement of radioactivity in samples of air, river and underground water, soil, precipitation, mud and vegetation.
 Since a few years the results of measurements show that there is no registered influence on environment and the population in the vicinity of Świerk Centre and NRWR due to the operation of its facilities.
-More information about radiation protection rules and dose limits in Poland is described in Annex VIII.

-&lt;sup>5 There have been fourteen employees, who exceeded annual dose of 0,4 to 2,1 mSv
+6 There have been seven employees only, who exceeded annual dose of 1,04 to 2,13 mSv